portugueslab/brunoise/README.md

 - [X] Image display
     * [X] just display
     * [ ] ROI for live signal view (Hagar)
-    * [ ] using the Napari library for image viewing (history of acquired images, two-channel view when red channel is implemented, gamma etc adjustments)
+    * [ ] using the Napari library for image viewing (history of acquired images in a rolling buffer, two-channel view when red channel is implemented, gamma etc adjustments)
     * [ ] Temporal averaging

 - [X] Stage control